graphenn/fastp/README.md

 https://badges.debian.net/badges/debian/unstable/fastp/version.svg)](https://packages.debian.org/unstable/fastp)
 [![Build Status](https://travis-ci.org/OpenGene/fastp.svg?branch=master)](https://travis-ci.org/OpenGene/fastp)
 # fastp
+> :warning: This repository is a fork of an earlier version of the original project.
+As of the time this note is written, the original project does not natively support the ARM64 architecture.
+This version seeks to provide an alternative for those who require support for ARM64.
+However, please be aware that this comes without the improvements and updates implemented in the original project after the time of forking.

 A tool designed to provide fast all-in-one preprocessing for FastQ files.
 This tool is developed in C++ with multithreading supported to afford high performance.
 - [fastp](#fastp)
 - [features](#features)